toggledbits/Reactor/README.md

 run from a single copy of the Reactor code, making it light on system resources even for large numbers of sensors and logic conditions.

 Reactor is currently in its infancy.
-I've only just released the first version.
-So it's functions are basic.
-It can respond to:
+I've only just released the first version in June 2018.
+It can currently respond to:

 * The change of almost any defined state variable on a device (including other Reactor sensors);
 * Changes in house mode (home, away, night, vacation);
-* Time/date changes (specific dates, time ranges, date, and day ranges);
+* Time/date changes (specific days of the week, dates and times; or time and date ranges);
-* Sequences of events (this must happen before that for the condition to be true).
+* Sequences of events (e.g. *this* must happen before *that* for the condition to be true).

 More conditions are expected as the user community makes its needs clear.